wraith-labs/wraith/README.md

+# DEVELOPMENT TEMPORARILY PAUSED AS I AM ON HOLIDAY.
+WILL CONTINUE SOON.

 # wraith
 A free and open-source, modular Remote Administration Tool (RAT) / Payload Dropper written in Golang with a PHP/HTML/JS/CSS Control panel.